Spanish Ladies: Traditional recordings

 The folk song collectors Edith Fowke, Laura Boulton and Helen Creighton recorded versions from traditional singers in Canada, particularly in Nova Scotia.

 Helen Hartness Flanders recorded a man named William J. Thompson of Canaan, Vermont, US, singing "Gay Spanish Ladies", which can be heard online courtesy of the Helen Hartness Flanders Collection.

 Variants

 The song has been found in several different minor and major keys.
 Cecil Sharp considered the minor key version to be the "original".
 The song has been localized to many different regions, usually with the phrase 'British sailors' in the first line of the chorus being substituted to another local identity.
 "Yankee Whalermen" is a prominent American variant, which is in a major mode and describes whalers instead of navy sailors.
 "Brisbane Ladies" is an Australian variant, about drovers instead of sailors.
-A significantly modified version called "The Ryans and the Pittmans", widely known as "We'll Rant and We'll Roar", is a traditional song from Newfoundland, Canada.
+A significantly modified version called "The Ryans and the Pittmans", widely known as "We'll Rant and We'll Roar like True Newfoundlanders", is a traditional song from Newfoundland, Canada.